kay-wu/SciDefine/README.md

 We've both taken theory-based classes in CS before, but we learned over the course of this event that applying your skills towards real projects is a different and very rewarding experience.

 **What's next for SciDefine**
-We will try to include one-sentence summaries of each term (sourced from Wikipedia or a similar database) in the tooltips.
+We will include one-sentence summaries of each term (sourced from Wikipedia or a similar database) in the tooltips.
 We are also planning to refine the Java implementation of the algorithm to prevent erroneous results.